 In his best-selling book, “Healing the Addicted Brain”, our chief medical officer, Dr. Harold C. Urschel, III, explains that some people think marijuana is non-addictive because they do not feel any withdrawal symptoms when they stop smoking.
 The THC in marijuana can be stored in the body’s fat cells for as long as 42 days, so that’s why there are no immediate negative consequences.
 But after two or three weeks, the withdrawal symptoms – insomnia, irritability, agitation, anxiety and cravings – begin to appear.
 In the user’s mind, these feelings aren’t connected to that “last” joint, so as they light up again after showing everyone they can quit if they want.
 Yet another sign marijuana of how affects the brain and one’s thinking.

-To learn more about Enterhealth’s Residential or Outpatient drug and alchol rehabilitation programs, call 1.800.388.4601 or contact us using this form to talk to your trusted advisor, today!
+To learn more about Enterhealth’s Residential or Outpatient drug and alchol rehabilitation programs, call 1.800.388.4601 or reach out to us on our contact page to talk to your trusted advisor, today!